-Matrix with ratings and follow-up action plan 3rd round Mutual Evaluation Suriname updated August 2014
+Matrix with ratings and follow-up action plan 3rd round Mutual Evaluation Suriname Updated 13th March 2015

-Forty Recommendations Rating Summary of factors underlying rating Recommended Action Action Undertaken Legal systems 1.
-ML offence PC Not all designated categories of predicate offences are covered in the absence of the criminalization of 'terrorism and financing of terrorism' and 'insider trading and market manipulation' in Suriname penal legislation; It is virtually impossible to do any assertion with regards to the effectiveness and efficiency of the systems for combating ML, due to the lack of comprehensive and reliable (annual) statistics.
-Evidentiary requirements for autonomous ML still untested (effectiveness issue). i.
+Forty Recommendations Summary of factors underlying rating Recommended Action Recommended Action Action Undertaken Legal systems 1.
+ML offence PC Not all designated categories of predicate offences are covered in the absence of the criminalization of 'terrorism and financing of terrorism' and 'insider trading and market manipulation' in Suriname penal legislation; It is virtually impossible to do any assertion with regards to the effectiveness and efficiency of the systems for combating ML, due to the lack of comprehensive and reliable (annual) statistics. i.
 It is recommended that legislation is adopted to make insider trading and market manipulation and terrorism and the financing of the same offences under Surinamese laws. i.
 CBS is drafting legislation regarding the supervision of the capital market.
 In this legislation insider trading and market manipulation will be criminalized.
 According to the Suriname ICRG/CFATF Action Plan 2012 this legislation should come into force before the end of this year. i Central Bank working group is discussing draft legislation with stakeholders.
 The draft was prepared in collaboration with CARTAC.
-The stakeholder for this activity is the Suriname Stock Exchange Board who requests the ii.
-Besides the criminalization of FT, bank to review certain parts of the draft.
-Discussions will result in finalizing this draft in the very near future.
-The draft Act on Capital Markets local authorities should see to it, that, as soon as there is an act criminalizing the FT, comprehensive statistics be kept on the number investigations, prosecutions and convictions for the act of FT has been approved by the Council of Ministers and was forwarded to the State Advisory Council.
-Their comments have been forwarded to the ministry of Finance to be implemented in the draft.
-Insider trading and market manipulation will be covered by this act.
-The Act on Capital markets came into effect on May 21th 2014 (O.G.
-2014, no 53).
-The Act defines insider trading in art 1 sub m as: knowledge of specific inside information which has a direct or indirect bearing on a securities-issuing institution whose securities are traded on the stock exchange for which the holder has been granted a license, or which pertains to trading in such securities, where such information has not been brought into the public domain,
+The stakeholder for this activity is the Suriname Stock Exchange Board who requests the bank to review certain parts of the draft.
+Discussions will